 During my twelve weeks interning at the Supreme Court Chamber of the Extraordinary Chambers in the Courts of Cambodia, I got the very exciting opportunity to sit in on a three-day Pre-Trial Chamber hearing.
 It was surreal to watch everything we’ve studied and read about academically come to life in person, and to know that we were witnessing a moment that will one day form a critical portion of history and justice. – Merve Ciplak ‘21

-On rare occasion, a Fellow may be approved for a U.S.-based placement with an organization that has an international scope, such as the United Nations or the World Bank.
+On occasion, a Fellow may be approved for a U.S.-based placement with an organization that has an international scope, such as the United Nations or the World Bank.
 Students proposing a placement based in the U.S. must present a compelling case as to how, given the particular nature of the work and the student’s background and interests, the experience would be consonant with the mandate of the Chayes Fellowship to enable international experiences.
 Students should also be aware that the Chayes Fellowship Committee sets a higher standard of review for evaluating U.S.-based placements, and that – as with all proposed placements – there is no guarantee that the placement will be approved.

 Seeking a Placement Organization